TheGhostGroup/DynastyCore/README.md

+## Overview
+World of Warcraft Warlords of Draenor (6.2.3 20779) emulator based on TrinityCore project (6.x), JadeCore (5.0.5), Garrosh (5.4.X)

 ## Note
 Do not use the World Database in the sql/base folder use the database here: https://github.com/TheGhostGroup/DynastyCore/releases it's not perfect but it works.
 More updates to come and better world databases in the future.
 At the moment I'm the only one working on this.

 ## Patched Client Exe
-At current the only patch exe that works is this one https://mega.nz/#!2YtTHarS!8v1gOioOooUN1JBWmG56-QCPE9QVDxjK9X40MSk20vk Make sure when setting the realm list addres in config.wtf that you set the file readonly as there is a bug and the client will try to change the address causing issues connecting.
+At current the only patch exe that works is this one https://mega.nz/#!2YtTHarS!8v1gOioOooUN1JBWmG56-QCPE9QVDxjK9X40MSk20vk Make sure when setting the realm list address in config.wtf that you set the file readonly as there is a bug and the client will try to change the address causing issues connecting.

-## Overview
-World of Warcraft Warlords of Draenor (6.2.3 20779) emulator based on TrinityCore project, JadeCore (5.0.5), Garrosh (5.4.X)

 ## Requirements